dwerkjem/SecureShellMaster/readme.md

-# SecureCommander
+# SecureShellMaster

 ## Overview

-SecureCommander is a robust command execution management system designed to provide granular control over who can execute what commands on a multi-user system.
-With a focus on security and flexibility, SecureCommander is ideal for environments where different users have varying levels of expertise and responsibility.
+SecureShellMaster is a robust command execution management system designed to provide granular control over who can execute what commands on a multi-user system.
+With a focus on security and flexibility, SecureShellMaster is ideal for environments where different users have varying levels of expertise and responsibility.

 ## Features